DANGERS OF FAVA BEANS

 Fava beans can be a very flatulent food for children, so it is recommended to introduce them in very small amounts, mixed with potatoes, carrots or rice.
 In addition, to prevent choking, They should be crushed before being served..

-More information on fava beans in the listing above.
+More information on fava beans.